Event-Driven Communication¶

 while True:

-if event_id == ultra_sonic_service_dead:
+if event.id == ultra_sonic_service_dead:

 go_into_parking_position()